VanessaMancia/Data-Exfiltration-from-PIP-d-Employee/README.md

 An employee named Jane Doe, working in a sensitive department, was placed on a performance improvement plan (PIP).
 After exhibiting emotional behavior, management became concerned that John might attempt to exfiltrate proprietary information.

 ### Hypothesis:
-Jane has admin rights on his corporate device `nessa-windows`, including unrestricted PowerShell usage.
-He may compress and archive files and upload them to an external source.
+Jane has admin rights on her corporate device `nessa-windows`, including unrestricted PowerShell usage.
+She may compress and archive files and upload them to an external source.

 ---